 To create the curry:

-- On a low heat, add the oil to medium size pot.
-Add the ginger and garlic paste, slowly cook for about 10 minutes stirring with a wooden spoon now and again so it does not burn or colour too much.
+- On low heat, add the oil to medium size pot.
+Add the onion, cook for about 10 minutes.
+Then add the ginger and garlic paste, and cook for a further 10 minutes.
+Stir with a wooden spoon now and again so it doesn't burn or colour too much.

 - Add all the spices to the pot and cook for a couple of minutes then add the blended tomatoes and cook for a further 5 minutes on low heat.